matthewjumpsoffbuildings/vue-pug-plugin/README.md

 ## Vue variable interpolation

-You can continue to use Vue-style variable interpolation (eg `{{ foo }}`) if you wish, but you may also prefer to use pug style interpolation instead.
+You can continue to use Vue-style variable interpolation syntax (eg `{{ foo }}`) if you wish, but you may also prefer to use pug interpolation syntax instead.

-However, if you prefer to stick to native pug interpolation syntax, any instance of pug [buffered code](https://pugjs.org/language/code.html#buffered-code) will also get converted to Vue antlers syntax.
+If you prefer to stick with native pug interpolation syntax, any instance of pug [buffered code](https://pugjs.org/language/code.html#buffered-code) will get be automatically converted to Vue antlers syntax.
 For example:

 ```pug
 p= foo